Sujalhere69/Quiz-Module/README.md

 - Many QuizResults → One Quiz

 **Purpose**
-- Stores evaluated results for each student.
+- Stores evaluated results for each candidate.
-- Enables both Admin and Student to view past performance.
+- Enables both Admin and Candidate to view past performance.

 ---